Best Headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphones you can buy in 2019.

 Hammering 2018's Product of the Year into second place are these simple but stupendous buds, fresh from their success at the 2019 What Hi-Fi?
 Awards.

 Klipsch's oval silicone tips are some of the most comfortable out there.
-Underneath them, the T5M's 5mm dynamic drivers kick out powerful and punchy bass with exquisite precision.
-They give a good sense of space no matter whether you're using them for streaming Spotify or watching Netflix and their dynamically quality reveals a host of sonic subtleties.
+Underneath them, the Klipsch's 5mm dynamic drivers kick out powerful and punchy bass with exquisite precision.
+They give a good sense of space no matter whether you're using them for streaming Spotify or watching Netflix.
+And their dynamic quality reveals a host of sonic subtleties you wouldn't expect from such an affordable pair of headphones.

-Anyone looking to upgrade their in-ear headphones need to give these great musical performers a try.
+But anyone looking to upgrade their in-ear headphones needs to give these great musical performers a try.

 Read the full review: Klipsch T5M Wired review